nearform/the-fastify-workshop/deck.md

 # Step 9: Decorators

 - In the previous step we generated a JWT token that can be used to access protected routes.
-In this step we're going to create a protected route and allow access only to authenticated users via a Fastify decorator.
+In this step we're going to create a protected route and allow access only to authenticated users via a Fastify decorator

-- (note that steps 9 & 10 work together and we'll get to try it out after step 10).
+> 💡 This step and the next one work together and we'll get to try it all out after the next step

 https://www.fastify.io/docs/latest/Decorators/